hyperion-project/hyperion.ng/docs/docs/en/user/Installation.md

 # Install Hyperion
-Hyperion supports various platforms for installation, as package or as a portable .zip.
+Hyperion supports various platforms for installation, as package or portable .zip.

 ## Requirements